YU-MITC/moodle-local_yumymedia/README.md

 Change log of YU Kaltura Media Gallery
 ------

+Version 1.2.2

+* fixed some statements in delete_media.php, in order to this plugin corresponds to the Kaltura SaaS edition.

 Version 1.2.1

 * fixed some statements in loaduploader.js, moduleuploader.js, webcamuploader.js, loadrecorder.js, modulerecorder.js, and simpleuploader.js, based on JSDoc warnings.